 Timber Defects Explained: Causes, Types, Identification, and Long-Term Impact

-This comprehensive guide explains what timber defects are, why they occur, how to identify them, which defects matter structurally, and how professionals and DIYers manage them.
+This comprehensive guide explains what timber defects are, why they occur, how to identify them, which defects matter structurally, and how builders and DIYers commonly manage them.
 Whether you are selecting framing timber, furniture stock, flooring, or reclaimed wood, this knowledge protects your time, money, and safety.
+Think of it as learning the language of wood before you start your next build — once you know what the wood is telling you, picking the right boards becomes a lot more intuitive.

 What Are Timber Defects?

 It is important to understand that not all defects make timber unusable.
 Many defects are acceptable — even desirable — depending on the application.
-Structural engineers, carpenters, and timber graders evaluate defects based on location, size, frequency, and orientation.
+Timber graders, carpenters, and builders evaluate defects based on location, size, frequency, and orientation.
+Their goal isn't to find perfect wood (which honestly doesn't exist) but to make sure the wood they use is fit for its specific job.
+For a broader look at how timber quality is categorized, you can check our timber grades explained guide.

 Main Categories of Timber Defects